cs161-staff/textbook/network/wpa.md

 ## 27.2.
 Networking background: WiFi

 Another implementation of the link layer is WiFi, which wirelessly connects machines in a LAN.
-Because it wireless connections over cellular networks, WiFi has some differences from wired Ethernet, but these are out of scope for this class.
+Because it uses wireless connections over cellular networks, WiFi has some differences from wired Ethernet, but these are out of scope for this class.
 For the purposes of this class, WiFi behaves mostly like Ethernet, with the same packet format and similar protocols like ARP for address translation.